 Who is the 381RD Best For?

 The Coachmen Chaparral 381RD is a great cold-weather fifth-wheel trailer with so much more to offer than just a shelter from the cold.
-It is made for you to live and hang out as you would in your apartment suite.
+It's made for you to live and hang out as you would in your apartment suite.
 This is great to have family and friends over or even to invite other RV-ers you meet in RV parks.
-Thus, we would say it is best for singles and couples but could easily be used by families and campers.

 The RV also features energy-efficient LED interior lighting used throughout the vehicle, as well as AM/FM/CD/DVD player with Bluetooth.
 When talking about the exterior, users will be able to enjoy vacuum-bonded and aluminum-framed side walls as well as UV and corrosion resistant TPO roof.